 This year, 2021, more than the recent years, the recognition of National and International Nurses Day is so very important!
+They are the frontline workers that are putting themselves in danger each and every single day.

 As the world moves through the pandemic of Covid-19 we must recognize the many sacrifices and incredible work that our healthcare systems are performing – that includes the nurses throughout the world.